 - 1998 Achievement Award (National Association of Counties)

 Linkages to Learning Research/Evaluations

 History and Evolution of Linkages to Learning

-Linkages to Learning began in 1993 as a pilot initiative in two elementary schools, Highland and Summit Hall, and at the Rockinghorse Road School Health Services Center which serves newly-enrolled MCPS international students.
-The impetus for its creation came from a County Council Resolution calling for a new, interagency collaborative program to address the mental health and social needs of at-risk children and families in Montgomery County.
+Linkages to Learning began in 1993 as a pilot initiative in Highland and Summit Hall elementary schools, and at the Rocking Horse Road School Health Services Center which serves newly-enrolled MCPS international students.
+The impetus for its development came from a County Council Resolution calling for a new, interagency collaborative program to address the mental health and social needs of at-risk children and families in Montgomery County.
 The resolution, which was adopted in December of 1991, was in part the result of changing demographics and new health and human service challenges emerging within the County.
-These changes included an increase in the number of foreign born, non-English speaking, poor and under or un-insured residents; increased reports of child abuse; increased numbers of children in foster care; and greater incidences of family stressors such as divorce, domestic violence, absent parents and substance abuse.
+These changes included an increase in the number of foreign born, non-English speaking, poor and under or uninsured residents; increased reports of child abuse; increased numbers of children in foster care; and greater incidences of family stressors such as divorce, domestic violence, absent parents and substance abuse.

 In 1997, funding from the Robert Wood Johnson Foundation to the State of Maryland enabled two of the existing school-based Linkages to Learning programs to expand their services to include a more extensive array of somatic health care services.
-These two sites, at Broad Acres and Harmony Hills Elementary Schools, thus became the prototypes for a new LTL service model: the school-based health center.
-Like the original school-based programs, the Linkages to Learning School-Based Health Centers (or SBHCs) are located within a single school, and offer services to children at that school.
-Children must be enrolled in the SBHC to receive services.
+These two sites, at Broad Acres and Harmony Hills Elementary Schools, thus became the prototypes for a new Linkages to Learning service model: the school-based health center.
+Like the original school-based programs, the Linkages to Learning School-Based Health Centers are located within a single school, and offer services to children at that school.
+Children must be enrolled in the School-Based Health Centers to receive services.
 In addition to the services mentioned above, services offered through the School-Based Health Centers include: